 15. Nokia Lumia 1020

 Nokia is chasing two things in smartphones: the best Windows Phone experience it can create and the best camera.
 If those align with your own needs, then the Nokia Lumia 1020 might be the perfect phone for you.

 The very capable PureView camera on the back brings options you simply don't get elsewhere in the smartphone world: it's a great performer.
-The compromise you have to accept however, is that this is a big phone, especially compared to Nokia's "other" flagship, the Lumia 925, which we think is a better option for the average user.
+The compromise you have to accept however, is that this is a big phone, especially compared to Nokia's "other" flagship, the Lumia 925, although that's about to be replaced with the larger 930.
 The Nokia Lumia 1020 also struggles with battery life if you're using the camera a lot and can get hot when in use.

-In many areas, the Lumia 1020 offers the same experience as the Lumia 925, with Windows Phone offering a great alternative to Android or iOS.
-There are still some holes in the app ecosystem, but Nokia is doing more than any manufacturer to plug them and the recent Lumia Black update brought improvements and features to the experience, although this is a costly handset at £519.
+In many areas, the Lumia 1020 offers the same experience as other Lumia devices, with Windows Phone offering a great alternative to Android or iOS.
+There are still some holes in the ecosystem, but Nokia is doing more than any manufacturer to plug them and the recent Lumia Black update brought improvements and features to the experience.

 Buy the Nokia Lumia 1020 if you want the best smartphone camera available.

 The iPhone 5C is Apple's "colourful" handset.
 It takes the innards of 2012's iPhone 5, adds a touch more 4G compatibility and a slightly improved battery life and wraps it in a colourful plastic casing.